-- F3.1 The ACTPS acknowledges the rights of its employees to be represented on any workplace relations matter and to meet with their representatives in the workplace.
-The ACTPS recognises the legitimate right of the union(s) to represent its employees who are members, or eligible to become members of the union(s). - F3.2 The FW Act prescribes the purpose and manner under which the union(s) may exercise right of entry in the workplace.
-The ACTPS must grant the union(s) access in accordance with the FW Act. - F3.3 In addition, the ACTPS must do all of the following: - F3.3.1 Allow union officials and employees, who are permit holders, to enter ACTPS workplaces for normal union business or to represent employees, to meet with management or members and to distribute or post material, provided that work is not disrupted. - F3.3.2 Allow the union(s) to meet with new ACTPS employees who are members, or who are eligible to become members, of the union(s), at a time during normal working hours which the union(s) and the Chief Executive agree upon, and of which the Chief Executive must advise the employees.
+- F3.1 CIT acknowledges the rights of its employees to be represented on any workplace relations matter and to meet with their representatives in the workplace.
+CIT recognises the legitimate right of the union(s) to represent its employees who are members, or eligible to become members of the union(s). - F3.2 The FW Act prescribes the purpose and manner under which the union(s) may exercise right of entry in the workplace.
+CIT must grant the union(s) access in accordance with the FW Act. - F3.3 In addition, CIT must do all of the following: - F3.3.1 Allow union officials and employees, who are permit holders, to enter CIT workplaces for normal union business or to represent employees, to meet with management or members and to distribute or post material, provided that work is not disrupted. - F3.3.2 Allow the union(s) to meet with new CIT employees who are members, or who are eligible to become members, of the union(s), at a time during normal working hours which the union(s) and the chief executive agree upon, and of which the chief executive must advise the employees.

-- F3.3.3 Provide all new ACTPS employees with some form of induction program, including an induction package containing information about the union(s) which the union(s) has given the ACTPS. - F3.3.4 Invite the union(s) to attend any face-to-face induction of new ACTPS employees, the details of which the Chief Executive must provide to the union(s)' contact officer or other nominated person with reasonable notice.
-Such attendance must be included as an integral part of the induction process and be for the purpose of delivering an information presentation including recruitment information to new ACTPS employees. - F3.3.5 Organise regular face to face meetings, which may be the face-to-face inductions of new ACTPS employees as per subclause F3.3.4, between new ACTPS employees and the relevant union(s), for the purpose of delivering an information presentation including recruitment information to new ACTPS employees.
-Such meetings must be held at regular intervals as agreed between the relevant directorate(s) and the relevant unions. - F3.4 For the avoidance of doubt, nothing in subclause F3.3 should be taken as conferring a right of entry that is contrary to, or for which there is otherwise, a right of entry under the FW Act.
+- F3.3.3 Provide all new CIT employees with some form of induction program, including an induction package containing information about the union(s) which the union(s) has given CIT. - F3.3.4 Invite the union(s) to attend any face-to-face induction of new CIT employees, the details of which the chief executive must provide to the union(s)' contact officer or other nominated person with reasonable notice.
+Such attendance must be included as an integral part of the induction process and be for the purpose of delivering an information presentation including recruitment information to new CIT employees. - Organise regular face to face meetings, which may be the face-to-face inductions of new CIT employees as per subclause F3.3.4, between new CIT employees and the relevant union(s), for the purpose of delivering an information presentation including recruitment information to new CIT employees.
+Such meetings must be held at regular intervals as agreed between CIT and the relevant unions. - F3.4 For the avoidance of doubt, nothing in subclause F3.3 should be taken as conferring a right of entry that is contrary to, or for which there is otherwise, a right of entry under the FW Act.

-F4 -Co-operation and Facilities for Unions and Other Employee Representatives
+F4 - Co-operation and Facilities for Unions and Other Employee Representatives